Cathy Horyn: Career

 In June 2002, she received the 2001 Eugenia Sheppard Award by the Council of Fashion Designers of America for questioning the work and exposing the deal-making of Vogue editor-in-chief Anna Wintour.

 Horyn's first newspaper job was for The Virginian-Pilot in Norfolk, VA.
 Following this, from 1986 until 1990, Horyn worked for Detroit News as a fashion reporter.
 In 1990, she became a fashion reporter for The Washington Post, where she worked until 1995.

 In January 2010, Horyn was criticized when she insinuated in an article that actress Christina Hendricks was large.
 The photo of Hendricks included in Horyn's article was distorted by being widened, possibly to falsely illustrate Horyn's point.
 The New York Times replaced the image, claiming that it had been only slightly distorted inadvertently due to an error during routine processing.

 In September 2012, Horyn's review of Oscar de la Renta's spring/summer 2013 collection, in which she referred to him as a "hotdog of American fashion," garnered a great deal of negative press.
 De la Renta responded in an open letter, published in WWD, criticizing the lack of professionalism and the often personal nature of her infamous reviews, saying that if he was a "hotdog," then Horyn might be a "stale 3-day-old hamburger."
 Horyn later addressed the designer's retort through Fashionologie.com, defending her word choice of hotdog: "I used the term in a professional context, as someone showing off his tricks, like a surfer."

 In a mock self-made newspaper column published on Twitter, designer Hedi Slimane criticized Horyn speculating her profession to be a publicist masquerading as a New York Times journalist.
 In Slimane's letter, he refers to Horyn's preference for designer Raf Simons and adds: "As far as I'm concerned, she will never get a seat at [a] Saint Laurent [show] but might get 2 for 1 at Dior.
 She should rejoice.
 I don't mind critics [sic], but they have to come from a fashion critic, not a publicist in disguise.
 I am quite mesmerised she did get away with it for so many years."
 Horyn had written a negative review of Slimane's collection for Saint Laurent, although she was not actually in attendance at the show.
 Horyn used photographs of the show to write her review.

 In 2014, Horyn authored a biography of fashion illustrator Joe Eula.
 Horyn has also served as a contributor for fashion photographer Nick Knight’s SHOWStudio.

 Education

-Horyn did her undergraduate studies at Barnard College and earned a master's degree in journalism from Northwestern University.
+Horyn undertook her undergraduate studies at Barnard College and earned a master's degree in journalism from Northwestern University.